Skip to content

 pubGrantsville is home to a variety of dining options sure to please your palate.
 The Casselman Inn & Restaurant offers home cooked country food with recipes reminiscent of the Pennsylvania Dutch and Amish.
 Purchase homemade breads, cakes and pies prepared their downstairs bakery downstairs.
 The Cornucopia Café serves creative classics for Brunch & Dinner with a full bar and an expansive riverview deck with pet-friendly seating.
 Grantsville Exxon offers quick convenience food and a Subway restaurant.
 Enjoy breakfast or lunch at High Country Creamery & Market's Farmers Table Eatery.
 Penn Alps Restaurant & Craft Shop serves home cooked meals with daily specials and lunch and dinner buffets Fridays - Sundays.

-Annual events include Grantsville Days every June which features fireworks, a parade, live music, crafts, car show and more, and the Grantsville National Road Festival held each May which includes military re-enactments, educational presentations, and the popular Town-Wide Yard Sale, among other activities.
+Annual events include the Grantsville Lions Club's Grantsville Days held every June featuring fireworks, a parade, live music, crafts, car show and more, and their annual Oktoberfest celebration held the first Saturday in October with authentic German food & beer, oompah band, stein hoist and more.
+Each May, the Grantsville National Road Festival includes military re-enactments, educational presentations, and the popular Town-Wide Yard Sale, among other activities.
 Penn also hosts their annual Music at Penn Alps series on Saturday evenings every summer and The Cornucopia Cafe hosts live music with their Thursday Night Music Club.

 a large room with many artifactsGrantsville is home to a variety of local shops including Penn Alps Restaurant and Craft Shop which features work from hundreds of tri-state artisans.
 Blue Moon Antiques is a full service antiques shop featuring furniture, rugs, paintings, glassware and vintage clothing.
 Four Seasons Stitchery offers handmade items including quilts along with quilt kits, wall hangings, crochet and cross stitch kits and products.
-The Herb Barn offers therapeutic options for addressing a multitude of health concerns including herbs and supplements, reflexology and massage therapy, holistic consultation and nutrition response testing.
-Nature's Granite features a showroom and slab yard to choose from for your next project or tour their manufacturing facility to witness the manufacturing of granite and marble countertops, vanities, fireplace surrounds and much more.
+Nature's Surfaces features a showroom and slab yard to choose from for your next project or tour their manufacturing facility to witness the manufacturing of granite and marble countertops, vanities, fireplace surrounds and much more.
 Shop Little Crossings Pantry for specialty foods, beer & wine, cookware, and entertaining essentials to elevate your home's kitchen to a gourmet experience.
 The Casselman Market is a full-service grocery and supermarket offering high-quality groceries.

 Lodging